thephez/original-evolution-whitepaper/README.md

 referred to as Object Instances, or just Objects.
 1
  R
- FC 7159 ­ The JavaScript Object Notation (JSON) Data ... ­ IETF Tools
+ FC 7159 - The JavaScript Object Notation (JSON) Data ... - IETF Tools

 //
  A
  bstract
  B
- ase­Object
+ ase-Object
  C
  lass
  d